jcoreNL/spring-4.3-exam-notes/README.md

 ### What is `@Value` used for?

 ### What is the difference between $ and # in `@Value` expressions?
+- `${...}` is the property placeholder syntax.
+It can only be used to dereference properties.
+- `#{...}` is SpEL syntax, which is far more capable and complex.
+It can also handle property placeholders, and a lot more besides.

+Property placeholders cannot contain SpEL expressions, but expressions can contain property references: `#{${someProperty} + 2}`

 ## Aspect oriented programming